Colour trends for 2014

 “There’s definitely been a trend towards large areas of flat colour and subtly.
 This can look nice and has many benefits but it’s often overdone to the detriment of accessibility.
 LayerVault, for example, has been very influential in the web design world and yet its light greys used for text are very difficult to read.
 Personally, I prefer one strong brand colour with alternate accents used sparingly.”

 “50 shades of grey was trending pretty heavily last year, wasn’t it?
 The biggest digital colour duo of the moment though has to be your #ff5a5f (Slightly desaturated reds) & its opposing #02b9b2 (Turquoise blue/greens).
 Almost as trendy as beards.”

 Harris Nukem at Play Nice Co

 “The subtle complexities of texture and likeness used to inspire us to engage.
-Forward-thinking design has since helped us place value in simplicity.
+The forward-thinking design has since helped us place value in simplicity.
 Paired with clear symbols, colour has never been more important in communicating direction.
 A subtle palette for a brand can help keep things comfortable for it’s market.
 Personally, I’m keen on striking colours but everything sits on the scale between brand objective and usability.”

 Emma Corkill at Ultra Violet Design

 “The flat colour theme has been a very prominent digital trend recently, after the release of IOS7 it seems colour swatches are only getting bolder and brighter.
-Personally I am a huge admirer of flat colour and illustrations, however, I feel it is being slightly overused and could soon become tedious if most websites adopt this style. “
+Personally, I am a huge admirer of flat colour and illustrations, however, I feel it is being slightly overused and could soon become tedious if most websites adopt this style. “